rust-lang/rust/text/0000-time-improvements.md

 * subtract a `ProcessTime` from a later `ProcessTime`, producing a `Duration`
 * ask for an amount of time elapsed since a `ProcessTime`, producing a `Duration`

-Asking for an amount of time elapsed from a given `SystemTime` is a very common operation that is guaranteed to produce a positive `Duration`.
-Asking for the difference between an earlier and a later `SystemTime` also produces a positive `Duration` when used correctly.
+Asking for an amount of time elapsed from a given `ProcessTime` is a very common operation that is guaranteed to produce a positive `Duration`.
+Asking for the difference between an earlier and a later `ProcessTime` also produces a positive `Duration` when used correctly.

 This design does not assume that negative `Duration`s are never useful, but